Alfredo Corrao

 Abstract Title

-Color rendering variations in paintings in function of their surface reflection characteristic
+Color rendering variations in paintings in function of their surface reflection characteristics

 Abstract